 Basic Criteria for Recognized Student/Campus Organization Travel in University Vehicles

-- The travel purpose is consistent with the mission of the organization and approved by both the organization's adviser and the Office of Risk Management, unless the organization is a Sports Club.
-If the organization is a Sports Club, travel must be approved by the adviser and Recreation Services.
+- The travel purpose is consistent with the mission of the organization and approved by both the organization's advisor and the Office of Risk Management, unless the organization is a Sports Club.
+If the organization is a Sports Club, travel must be approved by the advisor and Recreation Services.